Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Introduction

-\item \textbf{Embedding Evaluation as a Continuous, Adaptive Process}.
-Unlike traditional software systems, where evaluation is typically confined to predefined testing phases, LLM agents require \textbf{continuous, dynamic evaluation} throughout their lifecycle.
-These agents continuously learn and evolve (e.g., integrate new knowledge) based on real-world interactions.
-However, existing evaluation methodologies—such as static benchmarks and predefined test cases—fail to account for this \textbf{evolving nature} of LLM agents ~\cite{burden2024evaluating,burnell2023rethink}.
-By incorporating \textbf{real-time monitoring, retrospective analysis, and structured feedback loops}, evaluation can shift from being a diagnostic tool to a proactive mechanism that guides adaptive refinements.
-This ensures that evaluation not only detects performance deviations but also informs how LLM agents should adjust their strategies to maintain reliability and alignment with evolving objectives.
+\item \textbf{Embedding evaluation as a continuous, adaptive process.} Unlike traditional software systems, where evaluation is typically confined to predefined testing phases, LLM agents require continuous, adaptive evaluation throughout their lifecycle.
+These agents update behaviour over time, for example by modifying memory or policies, based on real-world interactions.
+However, existing evaluation methodologies, such as generalized static benchmarks and predefined test cases, do not adequately capture this evolving nature of LLM agents~\cite{burden2024evaluating,burnell2023rethink}.
+By incorporating real-time monitoring, retrospective analysis, and structured feedback loops, evaluation can shift from a one-time diagnostic activity to ongoing oversight embedded in everyday operation.

-\item \textbf{Closing the Loop: Using Evaluation Results to Drive Adaptation.} In conventional AI/LLM evaluations, performance issues typically trigger model retraining, fine-tuning, or prompt adjustments.
-However, for \textbf{LLM agents}, evaluation results must inform a broader range of adaptive changes, including architectural refinements, pipeline/artifact adjustments, and test/safety case updates~\cite{aisi2024safetycases}.
-The absence of structured feedback integration mechanisms leads to fragmented and ad-hoc adaptations, limiting long-term agent evolution.
-Ensuring \textbf{traceability}—where test cases, failures, and corrective actions are systematically recorded and revisited—is essential for translating evaluation insights into meaningful system improvements.
-By embedding \textbf{structured feedback pipelines}, LLM agents can iteratively evolve to enhance decision-making, align with governance requirements, and proactively mitigate emerging risks.
+\item \textbf{Using evaluation results to drive improvements.} Continuous evaluation alone is insufficient unless its findings are systematically translated into governed change.
+In conventional LLM evaluations, performance issues typically lead to model retraining, fine-tuning, or prompt adjustments.
+For LLM agents, evaluation results must inform a broader range of adaptive changes, including architectural refinements, pipeline or artifact adjustments (for example, operational memory update~\cite{yang2025learning}), and updates to test suites or safety cases~\cite{aisi2024safetycases}.
+In the absence of structured mechanisms for integrating feedback, adaptations remain fragmented and ad hoc, which limits long-term agent evolution.
+By embedding explicit feedback pipelines, LLM agents can iteratively evolve to improve decision-making, align with governance requirements, and proactively mitigate emerging risks. \end{itemize}